jbgriesner/SmartFalcon/README.md

 # what_are_the_odds

-This is home to _what_are_the_odds_, a simple minimalistic web application project that displays odds that Millenium Falcon reaches the Rebel forces before the Empire.
+This is home to _what_are_the_odds_, a simple minimalistic web application project that displays the odds that Millenium Falcon reaches the Rebel forces before the Empire.
 The solution is deployed on my personal server.
-You can test my implementation online on griesner.net/what_are_the_odds
+You can test my implementation online on griesner.net:8000

-## How to run the code
+## Install

+###

 ### Basic assumption
 - universe.db well formed